eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <br />

 As you can see in the new _forest cost_ variable, there are also two other columns in the data; _locked_in_ and _locked_out_.
-The locked_in column describes whether a grid cell is already being protected or not.
+The locked_in column describes whether a grid cell needs to be protected or not (due to other reasons outside the scope of our objective).
 The locked_out column details whether a grid cell can be preserved at all, maybe there is a train track crossing the forest, which makes it impossible to protect the grid cells within which it lies.
 Now visualize the locked_in data similarly as how you visualized the purchase costs earlier, copy the code and change the necessary parts accordingly.

 <br />

 > Question 4.
-How many grid cells are already preserved?
+How many grid cells are already designated to be conserved?

 <br />
 <details>